The Straight-Line Method: A Simple Approach to Depreciation

 Definition

-The Straight-Line Method of depreciation spreads an asset’s cost evenly over its estimated useful life.
-Each year, the same amount of depreciation expense is charged to the income statement.
+The Straight-Line Method allocates an asset’s depreciable amount—the difference between its cost and residual value—evenly across its estimated useful life.
+Each year, the same depreciation expense is recorded, resulting in a steady reduction of the asset’s book value.

 Key Features: